 Once completed and submitted, a phone interview is scheduled with the insurance company’s claims department, and after that the claim is either approved or denied.

 If you are considering accessing home care services through a long-term care policy, contact Hillendale Home Care today at 925-933-8181.
 You can feel confident in knowing that we have many years of experience in not just providing exceptional care within the comfort of home, but also in helping families with long-term care insurance claims get the most out of their benefits.
-For more information on our top-rated home health care in Walnut Creek and the surrounding areas, reach out to us today.
+For more information on our top-rated care services in Berkeley and the surrounding areas, reach out to us today.